jilek/Amazon_Vine_Analysis/README.md

 At that point all datasets were decompressed, and metrics were collected using awk & perl for each dataset as shown in Table A1 below.

-As shown in Table A1, we can see that many of the datasets had no Vine reviews (e.g. Digital_Music_Purchase, Digital_Software, Digital_Video_Download, Digital_Video_Games, Gift_Card, Mobile_Apps, and Video), and the large sizes of some of the seemed to make the process intractable -- at least on a weekday.
+As shown in Table A1, we can see that many of the datasets had no Vine reviews (e.g. Digital_Music_Purchase, Digital_Software, Digital_Video_Download, Digital_Video_Games, Gift_Card, Mobile_Apps, and Video), and the large sizes of some of the datasets seemed to make the process intractable -- at least on a weekday.
 A later run of the Books dataset on an early Saturday morning gave much better runtimes, as shown in Table 1 in the main body of this report.
 So there is clearly a great deal of variability in the 'Free Tier' of Amazon AWS.

 Each of the categories in bold font in Table A1 were run through the entire flow.
 The bias findings are shown in Table 2 in the main body of this report.